 The value of this information cannot be emphasized, but information alone is no good.
 It’s up to you to use this knowledge wisely.
 The point of knowing all this is to learn how to speak to your target audience through your content in a way that they’re likely to respond.

 It’s about attracting the right kind of visitors to your blog; consuming your content, benefitting from it, and coming back for more of it.
-That kind of returning traffic is what you want to achieve.
+That’s the kind of returning traffic that you want to achieve.

 Now that you know what keyword research is and what it’s good for, here’s how to do keyword research for your blog posts.
 Note that doing keyword research for your blog posts is a bit different from doing keyword research for your overall content strategy.
 For now, we’ll focus on doing keyword research for a single blog post or a series of blog posts.